luyunghsiang/yhluweb/source/index.rst

 News
 ----

+- "Music as a Frontier for Embodied AI: The Case for Robotic Musicianship" accepted by ACM AI Leadership Summit (2026)

-- "Correcting in the Moment: Evaluating Real-Time AI Postural Feedback for Cellists"  ACM International Conference on Multimodal Interaction (ICMI) 2026
+- "Correcting in the Moment: Evaluating Real-Time AI Postural Feedback for Cellists" accepted by ACM International Conference on Multimodal Interaction (ICMI) 2026

 - "`2026 T. Michael Elliott Distinguished Service Certificate <https://www.computer.org/volunteering/awards/distinguished-service>`_"